 Parents love to play to with their baby.
-But as entertaining as babies are to play with, are they always into it or do babies get bored?
+But as entertaining as babies are to play with, parents might wonder if the feeling is mutual.
+Despite all the silly faces and baby talk, do babies get bored?
 It turns out they can get bored.
 But they don’t get bored like adults or even children.

 Kidd notes that a baby is essentially a learning machine.
 Babies are constantly exploring and looking for novel experiences to gather more data about their world.
-Their boredom then is not a function of laziness, but a function of efficient discovery.
+So while babies can get bored, it’s not a function of laziness, but a function of efficient discovery.
 “What that means is if they encounter something they already know everything about then they lose interest in it and want to go find something else,” Kidd explains.
 The problems come when they can’t find something else.

 Unlike the average bored teenager, babies are naturally motivated to find something new and interesting.
 And by the time they’re able to crawl, they’ll happily explore and look for new things to touch, taste, hit, and drop.
 But younger babies move only at the whim of their parents.